 Margins, Weight & Time

-It is commonly considered that one length equals 1.5 kilograms in weight thereby if a horse wins by 3 lengths then it has theoretically won by 4.5kgs, and if he goes up 3kgs in weight for his next race against the same horses then he has 1.5kgs up his sleeve.
+It is commonly considered that one length equals 1.5 kilograms in weight.
+Thereby, if a horse wins by 3 lengths then it has theoretically won by 4.5kgs.
+If this horse goes up 3kgs in weight for his next race against the same horses then he has 1.5kgs up his sleeve.

 Those form analysts who do horse ratings for races use similar methods to give a rating figure to a horse.

-e.g. If horse A was beaten 4 lens in a race with a race rating of 74 then horse A would have a final rating of 68, which is 74 minus (4 * 1.5) which is 6kgs.
-Doing ratings this way enables horses to be compared by their ratings to find the highest rated runners.
+Using the 1.5kgs equals one length example.
+If horse A was beaten 4 lens in a race with a race rating of 74, then horse A would have a final rating of 68, which is 74 minus (4 * 1.5) which is 6kgs.
+Doing ratings this way enables horses to be compared against each other by their rating figures, to find the highest rated runners.

-As far as time goes, 6 lengths is generally considered to equal 1 second in race time.
+As far as time goes, 6 lengths is generally considered to equal one second in race time.